Archive for the 'Projects' Category

 SE Android is currently available as source code.
 Instructions on building and installing the project may be found at the project web page.

-SELinux Usersapce 20110727 Released
+SELinux Userspace 20110727 Released

 by James Morris | Wednesday, July 27th, 2011